Applying to college as an international student can seem overwhelming, but the admissions team at Converse University is here to help you.

 Admitted students with strong academic profiles will be invited to a Converse Scholars Day.
 Qualified students must be admitted to the college prior to November 1st or February 1st to receive an invitation to Converse Scholars Day.
 In addition to meeting top faculty and other Converse Scholars, you may receive additional endowed academic scholarships in varying amounts, including full tuition and full comprehensive scholarships.
 These scholarships are awarded based on a faculty or staff interview as well as your merit, extra-curricular activities and community involvement.

 Talent Scholarships for Athletics, Music, and the Arts

 If you’re going to be competing as a Valkyrie for one of our NCAA II Division sports, contact your coach about potential scholarships.
 And, if you’re interested in studying music, musical theatre, theatre, or the arts, see information below about auditioning and additional aid.

 Is your vision to develop your talents as an artist or performer?
-Converse School of the Arts (SOA) may be the answer to your quest.
-High school seniors are invited to compete for talent based scholarships in Art, Dance, Music, Musical Theatre and Theatre.
-To be admitted in to the Petrie School of Music, auditions are required.
+Converse’s School of the Arts (SOA) may be the answer to your quest.
+High school seniors are invited to compete for talent-based scholarships in Art, Dance, Music, Musical Theatre and Theatre.
+To be admitted into the Petrie School of Music, auditions are required.

 Read more about the audition and portfolio review process here.